U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

 The simplifications where we start with $2M$ fermion qubits and end up with only $M$ qubits encodes an $M+1$ dimensional Hilbert space inside a $2^M$ dimensional Hilbert space.
 We have cut the number of qubits by half with the half-filling condition.
 Still, the dimension of the Hilbert space where our physics is encoded grows exponentially with the number of states.
 We will name this property an {\em exponential format}.

 The Hilbert space on which the $\mathbf{M+1}$ representation acts is spanned by the states that are totally symmetric on the flavor symmetry, i.e. the states

-for $m = 0, ..., M$, where $\{\pi(M,m)\}$ is the set of all possible partitions of $M$ integers to a group of $m$ and the other of $M-m$ \footnote{In the usual spin notation, we have that $m=j_z+j$, where $j$ is the spin of the representation and $j_z$ is the $z$ eigenvalue of angular momentum.}.
+for $m = 0, ..., M$~\footnote{In the usual spin notation, we have that $m=j_z+j$, where $j$ is the spin of the representation and $j_z$ is the $z$ eigenvalue of angular momentum.}.
+The $+$permutations terms contain all the possible permutations of $m$ down spins and $M-m$ up spins.
 In this sense, if we gauge the permutation symmetry of the qubits, we get the unique representation of dimension $2L+1$.
 This can be justified by the gauging of the $U(M)$ flavor symmetry of the original D-theory formulation.
 The combinations in Eq.~\eqref{eq:gaugeinv} are invariant only under a $U(1)^M$ subgroup of $U(M)$ rather than the full $U(M)$.
 The individual $\sigma_z$ are linear combinations of the Cartan generators.
 The commutant of $U(1)^M$ inside $U(M)$ also includes the permutations of the $U(1)$, which should also be gauged.
-This justifies this prescription for keeping only the symmetric states.
+It justifies this prescription for keeping only the symmetric states.

 The ingredients for the construction of the qubit Hamiltonian are the Cartan-Weyl basis operators $\hat L_+ = \hat L_x + i \hat L_y$, $\hat L_-= \hat L_x - i \hat L_y$, and $\hat L_z$ in the $\mathbf{M+1}$ irreducible representation of $SU(2)$, i.e. the spin-$M/2$ operators.
 This truncation of the $U(1)$ fields with the spin-$M/2$ operators is investigated by Zhang et al.~\cite{Zhang:2021dnz} to study the effect of this spin truncation to the BKT phase transition of the $O(2)$ model.
 We can express these Cartan-Weyl basis operators in the full $\bigotimes_{m=1}^M \mathbf{2}$ representation, i.e. in the $M$-qubit representation as